icefallgames/SCICompanion/SCICompanion/Docs/source/decompiler.rst

 entire Sierra game should take about a minute or so.

 When a script is decompiled, we also generate the .sco file for it.
 This contains the "public" information in the script (such as the names of procedures that it exports) which is used by other scripts.
+You'll need these .sco files if you want to then go in and make changes to the scripts and successfully recompile.

 Public procedure names and variable names
 -----------------------------------------